joshenoy/sathyabh.at/content/blog/2020-01-20-hellforge-remastered.md

 {{< fancybox "/img/hellforge-remastered" "fully-assembled.jpg" "Components built" "Hellforge Remastered" >}}
 {{< fancybox "/img/hellforge-remastered" "initial-setup.jpg" "Initial setup without the monitor arm" "Hellforge Remastered" >}}
 {{< fancybox "/img/hellforge-remastered" "final-setup.jpg" "Final setup Remastered" >}}

+### Temps and stuff

+AMD processors are stereotyped for running extremely hot and I can see why - at idle my processor is running at a toasty 76 degrees Celcius.
+I asked for few friends around, and turns out I am the only one facing this.
+Since building the desktop, I've had some extended sessions of heavy CPU usage - be in terms of running virtual machines or 4+ hour sessions of Civilization 6 and I haven't run into any stability issues.
+But knowing that the temperatures are still so high is definitely something to worry about.
+I will be changing the stock cooler into something else, maybe a Noctua with a custom TIM, probably later in the year when summer is here.

+### Software setup

+Since I installed my existing SSD, I didn't do a fresh install of Windows and Windows just picked up where I had left off.
+From a functionality point of view, I didn't run into any issues, no BSODs or crashes even though it was a completely new system platform.
+That's pretty impressive.
+From a licensing perspective, and this was expected, Windows got deactivate due to the change in motherboard, processor and GPU.
+Usually, the inbuilt troubleshooter is good enough to detect and remediate this, but in my case it kept erroring out.

+{{< tweet 1196826396884123649 >}}

+After raising a ticket with Microsoft, they arranged for a callback, verified my new system purchase and re-activated Windows with a new product key.

+Besides the standard Windows install, I have these extra utilities installed

+- [Ditto CLipboard manager](https://ditto-cp.sourceforge.io/) - for managing my clipboard history
+- The usual gaming launchers - Steam, Epic, Origin, Battle.net
+- The usual messaging tools - Slack, Discord, Telegram
+- [WMI Exporter](https://github.com/martinlindhe/wmi_exporter) - Yes, that _is_ a Prometheus exporter.
+I'm experimenting with Prometheus.
+- [HWMonitor](https://www.cpuid.com/softwares/hwmonitor.html) - Temperature measurement.
+WMI Exporter unfortunately doesn't seem to export temperatures as richly as HWMonitor does
+- [Wox](http://www.wox.one/) - Somewhat like Alfred for Windows.
+Not as feature packed but sufficient for now.
+- [Visual Studio Code](https://code.visualstudio.com/) - My current preferred editor.
+This blog post was written in VS Code too ;)
+- [Project Aurora](https://www.project-aurora.com/) - Unified RBG lighting for many keyboards.
+Still in nascent stage but very promising
+- [cmder](https://cmder.net/) - Because current Windows terminal sucks and the one in preview is still very rough
+- [MobaXterm]https://mobaxterm.mobatek.net/) - My choice of ssh client.
+Supports tabs, many network tools, X server and many more.
+Highly recommended.
+- [ShareX](https://getsharex.com/) - Screencapture utility.
+Windows snipping manager is decent, this is miles better
+- [1Password](https://1password.com/) - Current password manager of choice.
+I have a 1Password Families plan.
+- [Cyberduck](https://cyberduck.io/) - Cyberduck lets me download my files from various cloud storage providers and use it to archive all docs to S3.
+- [Spotify](https://www.spotify.com/) - For all my musical needs.

+That's about it.
+Feel free to drop a comment or a question if you'd like to know more!